TheOlajide/Acme-Superstore/README.md

 ## Results and findings
 ---
 Acme Superstore achieved $1.9 million in total sales, earning $224.1k in profit — an indicator of reasonable customer engagement and consistent sales activity.
-On average, each transaction brings in about $1,000 in sales, with a profit of roughly $116 per sale.
+With an average transaction value (ATV) of $1,000, customers typically make high-value purchases, indicating strong basket sizes and spending capacity. (i.e On average, each transaction brings in about $1,000 in sales), and a profit of roughly $115 per sale.

 This puts the store’s profit margin at 11.6%, showing that while the business is moderately profitable, there is room to grow by optimizing product pricing.

 A profit margin of 12%, suggests an average sales performance as industry average for the wholesale/retail industry is usually between 10-15%.
 However, we bear in mind that superstores often operate on thin profit margin due to intense competition, high operational costs and low prices.
 Hence, they rely on high sales volumes to compesate for lower profit margin.

+Overall, the business is performing steadily — strong in sales volume, moderate in profit generation, and positioned for growth through better margin management and product pricing strategies.

 ### Product Category Performance
 The distribution of total profit across these categories reveals that Office Supplies contribute the most profit (40% of total), Technology Items account for 34%, and Furniture Items generate the least (26%).
 This indicates that Office Supplies remain the most profitable category overall.